News

 This post is not a comprehensive review of the myriad of issues that could affect your particular circumstance.
 If you would like to know more about inheritance and divorce, contact us to discuss your specific situation and how to protect your inheritance.

-Written by: David Barrett, Esq. and Julie R. Hess, Esq.
+Written by: Kimberly Wyllie, J.D. and Julie R. Hess, Esq.